Dannyp6611/product-feedback-app/README.md

 ## What I learned

-This project was a good way for me to get hands on working with React & Firebase.
+This project was a great way for me to get hands on working with React & Firebase.
 It also allowed me to get a good grasp on working with custom hooks because as the application grew larger components became bloated and this was a good way to split up the functionality and reuse it where neccesary.